kevintpeng/Learn-Something-Every-Day/UWaterloo/STAT 206 - Statistics for Software Engineering - University of Waterloo.md

 - Chi Square: distribution for the sum of a set of squared normally distributed r.v.
 - Student's T Distribution is the ratio between two independent r.v.s T = Z/W; *Z is normal and W is Chi-Square*.
 T has k degrees of freedom, and as k -> infinity, T -> Z

+**Sampling Distribution**:
+- samples are a subset of the population, used to infer properties of the population. x-bar is a specific sample mean, s^2 is a sample's variance, while X-bar and S^2 (note the capitals) are the mean and variance of a generalized random sample
+- since a statistic is a random variable that depends only on the observed sample, it has a distribution, the **sampling distribution** (but remember the population's mean and variance are constant and unknown)
+- sampling distributions of X-bar and S^2 enable us to make inferences about the population parameters &mu; and &sigma;^2.
+- Central Limit Theorem: For Z = X-bar - &mu;/(&sigma;/n<sup>1/2</sup>), as n -> infinity then the distribution approaches the standard normal n(0,1).
+Applies for large n, or for sample distributions whose original distribution is close to normal
+- if a population is normally distributed, we can calculate the sample variance S^2: Chi^2 = (n-1)•S^2/&sigma;^2, degrees of freedom v = n-1

 **Maximal Likelihood Estimate**:
 - purpose is to estimate &theta; for an instance of a distribution
 - take a sample of population for a known probability distribution